manoskary/graphmuse/README.md

 # GraphMuse
 GraphMuse is a Graph Deep Learning Library for Music.

-This library intents to address Graph Deep Learning techniques and models applied specifically on Music Scores.
+This library intents to address Graph Deep Learning techniques and models applied specifically to Music Scores.

 It contains a core set of graph-based music representations, such as a Heterogeneous and a Homogeneous Score Graph class.
-It includes functionalities for this graphs such as saving, loading and batching graphs together.
+It includes functionalities for these graphs such as saving, loading, and batching graphs together.

-The main core of the library includes accelarated SOTA sampling strategies for Large Graphs, which are implemented in C11 and CUDA.
+The main core of the library includes accelerated SOTA sampling strategies for Large Graphs, which are implemented in C11 and CUDA.